farhod-rahimov/ft_services/README.md

 # ft_services

-What is ft_server?
+What is ft_services?
 Please read en.subject.pdf

 ## RUN COMMANDS:
 First you need to install ``minikube``, ``virtualbox`` and ``docker``.